 Have You Planned for Property Management?

-Consider how you'll manage the property.
-Effective property management enhances tenant retention and ensures the property's upkeep, preserving its value.
+Consider how you'll manage the property effectively.
+Efficient property management enhances tenant retention, ensures the property's upkeep, minimizes vacancies, and preserves its long-term value.

 Do You Understand the Tax Implications?